 It’s important to distinguish between macroprolactin and bioactive prolactin when assessing prolactin levels, especially in individuals with hyperprolactinemia (elevated prolactin levels).
 In cases where macroprolactinemia is suspected, additional tests, such as polyethylene glycol (PEG) precipitation, may be performed to differentiate between macroprolactin and bioactive prolactin.

 In clinical practice, the significance of macroprolactinemia is debated.
-Some researchers and clinicians consider it to be a benign condition that does not require treatment, while others believe it may be associated with symptoms such as galactorrhea (inappropriate lactation), menstrual irregularities, and infertility.
+Some researchers and clinicians consider it to be a benign condition that does not require treatment, while others believe it may be associated with symptoms.
+Such as galactorrhea (inappropriate lactation), menstrual irregularities, and infertility.
 The approach to management may vary based on individual patient characteristics and symptoms.

 Why do I need a Macroprolactin Test?

-2. Recurrent Pregnancy Loss or Infertility: Elevated prolactin levels can affect reproductive health, and in cases of recurrent pregnancy loss or infertility, a Macroprolactin Test may be ordered to rule out macroprolactin interference.
+Elevated prolactin levels can affect reproductive health and in cases of recurrent pregnancy loss or infertility.
+A Macroprolactin Test may be ordered to rule out macroprolactin interference. -